Walk down a city high street on any day of the week and the chances are that you’ll see an e-scooter whizz past you.

 Strong green credentials

 The e-scooter also has strong green credentials.
-They would clearly provide big environmental benefits, with far fewer carbon emissions being the main plus point.
-We can add to that the reduced impact from car production and the massive reduction of landfill and waste.
+They would clearly provide big environmental benefits, with far fewer carbon emissions being the main plus point, as well as the reduced impact from car production and the massive reduction of landfill and waste.